24-hour run

 Service members and civilians stationed at Kandahar Airfield, Afghanistan, start the 24-Hour Run for Charity, 16 April 2011.

 A 24-hour run is a form of ultramarathon, in which a competitor runs as far as they can in 24 hours.
 They are typically held on 1- to 2-mile loops or occasionally 400-meter tracks.

 Top runners will often run 200 km or more, depending on conditions, and the best can go beyond 270 km.
 Some participants will have a crew to help them, but others just set up a camp with all the gear and supplies they need near the starting area to access each loop.
 Often 24-hour events are combined with 6-, 12-, and 48-hour events.
 24-hour runs have also been held in relay formats, with runners completing a mile each in succession for 24 hours.
 Often these events are not internationally sanctioned, and are more for charitable purposes.

-The world records for the event on all surfaces are 278.622 kilometers (173.127 miles) for women, set by Sarah Webster of Great Britain in 2025, and 319.614 km (198.598 miles) for men, set by Aleksandr Sorokin of Lithuania in 2022.
+The world records for the event on all surfaces are 319.614 km (198.598 miles) for men, set by Aleksandr Sorokin of Lithuania in 2022 and 278.622 kilometers (173.127 miles) for women, set by Sarah Webster of Great Britain in 2025.